 Now, as President of Littlefield & Associates Consulting, his clients include Governors, Members of Congress, job-creating businesses and national organizations.

-In an Associated Press profile, published under headlines “adviser’s savvy helped win election,” and “political wiz,” Littlefield was credited with the victory of Governor Paul LePage of Maine – now the only Republican Governor north of New Jersey.
+In an Associated Press profile, published under headlines “adviser’s savvy helped win election,” and “political wiz,” Littlefield was credited with the victory of Governor Paul LePage of Maine.
+At the time LePage was the only republican governor in all of new england.
 Littlefield not only created the campaign’s strategy but also handled the media, mail, grassroots and phone programs that drove LePage to a 21-point victory in a seven-way primary and a substantial win in the general election.
 Littlefield remains the Senior Political Advisor to the Governor.

 Littlefield helped elect Congressman Jeff Landry to Louisiana’s 3rd Congressional District — a district that had only elected two new Republicans since 1885.
 Landry defeated Louisiana’s former House Speaker and National Guard Adjunct General by 14 points in the primary and by 31 points in the runoff, before garnering more than sixty percent of the vote against the Democratic nominee in the general election.

-Littlefield has worked as a paid consultant on the campaigns of three of the nation’s current Republican Governors, for a current member of the United States Senate, several members of Congress, South Carolina’s House Speaker, along with multiple State Senators, State Representative and local officials throughout the country.
+Littlefield has worked as a paid consultant on the campaigns of three of the nation’s current Republican Governors, for a current member of the United States Senate, several members of Congress, along with multiple State Senators, State Representatives, elected statewide and local judges and other officials throughout the country.

-For his work he has received a Gold American Association of Political Consultants “Pollie” Award and a national Reed Award from Campaigns and Elections Magazine.
+He has received both Gold and Silver American Association of Political Consultants “Pollie” Awards and a national Reed Award from Campaigns and Elections Magazine.

-Littlefield has more than two decades of experience in politics and public policy.
+For more than 25 years Littlefield has worked in politics and public policy.

 At a young age, Brent started in broadcasting — working as a radio personality; television producer; and, later, as a local NBC network affiliate employee.
 Those experiences led to involvement with campaigns and he was hired to work on the State Senate Republican Caucus efforts in his home state.